SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 0.9.1
-* TODO: Improved rank-2 temperament generator.
+* Improved rank-2 temperament generator.
 You can now specify how many generators up or down from 1/1

 ### 0.9
 * Added virtual keyboard for touch interfaces (experimental)